 Step 1: Take a piece of paper and pen to your film events

-Email popups allows you to convert visitors right before they leave and convert them from one-time visitors into lifelong fans.
+Step 2: Set up email signup popups on your website email popups allow you to convert visitors right before they leave and convert them from one-time visitors into lifelong fans.
 You’ll get 15% more email signups with popup windows.
 Here are a few useful popup plugins to install:

-Upload your trailer to VOD platforms like Distrify, or Vimeo On Demand, most players have a “follow” button inside the player, when watching a trailer, fans have an option to sign up to your newsletter straight from the player to get updates.
+- Upload your trailer to VOD platforms like Distrify, our player contains a “follow” button, when watching a trailer, fans have an option to sign up to your newsletter straight from the player to get updates.

-To complete this list, check out this presntation with all your email marketing tools available for filmmakers:
+To complete this list, check out this presentation with all your email marketing tools available for filmmakers